 Besides, shouldn’t you have the right to spend your money how you choose in the privacy of your own home?
 We definitely think so.
 The government doesn’t need to legislate morality.
 Americans are more than capable of deciding for themselves what is right.

-In any case, we look forward to watching the continued growth and maturity of the developing industry throughout 2018 and beyond.
+In any case, we look forward to watching the continued growth and maturity of the developing industry through 2018 and beyond.

 What About The Negatives?